 At 1250hrs, the flying boat came down in fields close to where the Devenish ferry operates.
 It left a trail of destruction across the road and field.
 Wreckage burned as the plane disintegrated in impact.

 A Fermanagh local, James Lunny, was one of the first to arrive at the scene.
 He rushed to help the injured airmen as the debris of the plane caught fire.
 He would later win a medal for his bravery on the day.

 Eight crew members suffered injuries including Sergeant S Ford, Sergeant SB Irving, Flying Officer A Tomlinson, Flying Officer IF Dotwiller, Flight Sergeant BF Jones, Sergeant TH Chappel, Sergeant JS Eadie, and Sergeant GS Fleming.
 The men were from both the Royal Air Force and Royal Canadian Air Force.

-Air-gunner Leslie Arthur Hebenton died at the scene.
-Sergeant Reginald William Bodsworth died the following day as a result of his injuries.
-Pilot Officer Hebenton’s grave is in Irvinestown Church of Ireland Churchyard in Irvinestown, Co.
+Leslie Arthur Hebenton’s grave is in Irvinestown Church of Ireland Churchyard, Irvinestown, Co.
 Fermanagh.
-Bodsworth is buried in his home county of Northamptonshire in the UK.
+Reginald William Bodsworth’s grave is in his home county of Northamptonshire in the United Kingdom.
 A stone plaque memorial at the crash site pays tribute to both men who lost their lives.